dutes/ci_portfolio_three/README.md

 ```
 ## Flow Diagram

-The flow diagram is a representation of the the game logic flow for the BlackJack game:
+The flow diagram is a representation of the game logic flow for the BlackJack game:

 ![Flow Diagram](./readme%20assets/images/BlackJack_flow.png)